 If you prefer, you can place your order for the guide and course by phone: 855-227-6505.
 Be sure to ask how you can receive a special discount on the Ultimate Cheat Sheets, and other great dental tools and courses, when you become a member of DOCS Education, the nation’s leading provider of sedation and advanced dentistry education.

 This exclusive video class – taught by the nation’s most respected authority on dental pharmacological safety – is at once both informative and engaging.
-Indeed, Dr. Fang is considered by many dentists – not to mention his students at Harvard Medical School – to be among the most effective and captivating instructors they’ve ever had the opportunity to learn from.
+Indeed, Dr. Fang is considered by many dentists to be among the most effective and captivating instructors they’ve ever had the opportunity to learn from.

-Your course will be available on the My Courses page of your dashboard.
-Allow 7-10 business days for arrival of your handbook.
+The course will be available on the My Courses page of your dashboard.
+Allow 7-10 business days for the arrival of your handbook.
 For express shipping, please contact one of our customer loyalty specialists at the number above.

 At a time when both dentistry and medicine are galloping ahead at break-neck speed, it is critical for the dental professional to understand developments in medicine that can critically impact care of their patients.

-This is a 12-module video course.
-It contains 12.5 hours of lectures delivered by Dr. Leslie Fang.
+This is a 13-module video course.
+It contains 13.5 hours of lectures delivered by Dr. Leslie Fang.
 Each module features a one-page summary for quick reference.